When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Computation complexity for symmetric and asymmetric quadrature nodes

 One may observe that when matrix becomes ill-conditioned (i.e., $\kappa$ becomes larger), the difference between two bounds of $m$ in asymmetric and symmetric cases increases.
-We make further discussions on \cref{coro:diffm} in \cref{sec:test_diffm}.
+We make further discussions on Corollary \ref{coro:diffm} in Section \ref{sec:test_diffm}.